A Political Spectrograph: High-Resolution Examinations of the United States' Ideological Landscape: Results

 Two versions of the survey were administered randomly which differed by one factor: whether statements were presented with the speaker's supposed political party affiliation, e.g., ``A [Democrat/Independent/Republican] says, \ldots" prefacing each statement, with supposed partisan identity corresponding to which ``statement pool" it came from.
 One hypothesis this was intended to interrogate is whether the advertisement of party identity would provide a significant in-group bias effect, i.e.~that reactions to statements by members of the opposing party would suffer a significant penalty to sentiment and agreement (and conversely, in-group statements would enjoy a boost).

-However, we found little signature of such an effect, as shown in all panels of Fig.~\ref{fig:multiscatters}---comparing solid and dot-dashed trend curves, corresponding to unmarked- and marked-conditioned responses, respectively.
-In almost all cases, these trend curves show no significant differences (we break the data down by respondent party and examine statistical significance in Fig.~\ref{fig:multibars} in Appendix ~\ref{sec:alternate_additional_figures}).
+We found little evidence of such an effect, as shown in all panels of Fig \ref{fig:multiscatters}---comparing solid and dot-dashed trend curves, corresponding to unmarked- and marked-conditioned responses, respectively.
+In almost all cases, these trend curves show no significant differences (we break the data down by respondent party in Fig \ref{fig:multibars} of Appendix \ref{sec:alternate_additional_figures} and find most all but one party affiliation have insignificant mean-differences).

-\subsection{3: Political Party Identification}
+\subsection{Political Party Identification}

 Respondents were asked, ``Which option best describes your political party affiliation/voting tendency?" with 5 options, ``Strongly Democrat," ``Lean Democrat," ``Independent/Undecided/Other," ``Lean Republican," and ``Strongly Republican."